 But let’s get to the Amalfi Coast restaurants now.
 Travelling from Punta Campanella to Salerno along the most spectacular coastal drive, weaving your way along to your perfect villa accommodation, you will be spoiled for dining choices.

 Any feeling of austerity is cleverly dispersed by the light contemporary interior that makes the space relaxed and comfortable.
-As in all Amalfi Coast restaurants, the knowledgeability and grace of the staff is enhanced even further by the warmth with which guests are greeted.
-As you feast on Homemade Ravioli filled with Rosemary Scented Lamb and Ichitana Sauce or devour the Linguini with Lemon scented Scorpion Fish on Roe and a Sundried Tomato Sauce your every need will be anticipated.
+As in all Amalfi Coast restaurants, the knowledgeability and grace of the staff are enhanced even further by the warmth with which guests are greeted.
+As you feast on Homemade Ravioli filled with Rosemary Scented Lamb and Ichitana Sauce or devour the Linguini with Lemon-scented Scorpion Fish on Roe and a Sundried Tomato Sauce your every need will be anticipated.

 The stiff formality, so often experienced in Michelin starred properties, is nowhere evident here.